Nizisi/Projects-3003/README.md

 After trying unity, unreal, and godot on my computer, SFML become my choice for this project

 # Current
-Learning SFML, and drawing.
+Learning SFML, and Drawing.
 Still want to draw a decent visual for this simple game (working on)

 # Game info
 So far, it will be a vertical jumping game with visuals.